 · It is all my fault.
 I could have stopped this from happening.

-According to research, approximately one or two out of one hundred births are stillbirths or miscarriages after the 20th week.
+One or two out of one hundred births are stillbirths or miscarriages after the 20th week.
 Unfortunately, our American culture and society view pregnancy loss as not a genuine type of loss.
 Likewise, due to this perception of expressing grief and loss, it is usually restricted to simply expressing one’s sympathy with a common cliché.
 Our culture often intellectualizes pregnancy and baby loss and does not hold a place for official mourning and grieving rituals.
-Often this leaves mothers and their partners feeling as if they have to carry the burden of mourning in private.
-They may feel that they need to protect their family and friends from their loss.
+Usually, this leaves mothers and their partners feeling as if they have to carry the burden of mourning in private.
+They may think they must protect their family and friends from their loss.

 Symptoms of Grief & Loss